 Meridians: Lung, Stomach

-Key TCM Actions: Soothes the Stomach, Soothes the Lungs/Disperses Dampness, Calms Shen.
+Key Actions: Soothes the Stomach, Soothes the Lungs/Disperses Dampness, Calms Shen.

 Medicinal Uses: Aids digestion, bloating, full feeling, cools sore throat, coughs, opens up mucous filled nasal passages, asthma, stuffy chest, the aromatic qualities help calm and sooth anxiety.